udacity/CVND---Gesture-Recognition/README.md

 ## Training

-When training a model we recommend you use the `config.json` file and the GPUs.
+When training a model we recommend you use the `config.json` file and a GPU.
 To do this use the following commad:

 `python train.py --config configs/config.json -g 0`